Who Wants to Be a Millionaire Slot: Introduction

 Oh, and there's one more thing we need to mention before we move on.
 Ever heard of the Charles Ingram incident?
 A former British Army major, Charles became known for cheating on the show in 2001, after he won the grand prize of 1 million pounds.
 His sidekick Tecwen Whittock coughed to signal the correct alternative, causing Charles to flip erratically between answers.
 Unfortunately, this trick does not work on the online slot version of the show.

 Who Wants to Be a Millionaire is a Big Time Gaming powered slot with 6-reels and up to 7 symbols per reel.
-It makes use of the Megaways system, a trademarked ‘random reel modifier’ that has been extremely successful for the company and which was first made famous with the launch of Bonanza a few years ago.
+It makes use of the Megaways game engine, a trademarked 'random reel modifier that has been extremely successful for the company, and which was first made famous with the launch of Bonanza a few years ago.
 Playable on all devices, players can bet from €0.20 to €20 per spin which is in line with most other ultra high variance BTG slots.

 Boasting its distinctive neon blue colours, the famed game studio provides the backdrop while the familiar tunes are in perfect sync to intensify the drama.
 While the reel set is identical to the one in Extra Chilli, it is important to understand that the mathematical design is unique to this slot and far more volatile in the free spins feature as you will see.

-Who Wants to Be a Millionaire (Big Time Gaming) Symbols & Paytable
+Who Wants to Be a Millionaire Slot: Symbols & Paytable

 As a direct tribute, and likely to emphasise the extreme volatility, the unmistakable gems known from Star Quest are used to represent the premium symbols.
 As is often the case, the purple diamond is the most profitable of all valuables and returns a win of 50 times the stake for 6 across a full payline.